ballerina-platform/module-ballerinax-hubspot.marketing.emails/ballerina/Package.md

 ## Setup guide

-[//]: # "TODO: Add detailed steps to obtain credentials and configure the module."

 To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.

 ### Step 1: Create/Login to a HubSpot Developer Account